SoSly/RiverTale/docs/features/rivers/Rivers Feature Concept.md

 If any of the following become true, the implementation has crossed into Perfection Over Performance:

 - Generating a chunk requires calculating cells more than a few dozen chunks away.
-- River data requires more than a few bytes per cell to cache
 - A player exploring new terrain experiences noticeable lag from river generation
 - The solution requires pre-generating large regions before gameplay begins